esp-rs/book/src/misc/glossary.md

 **S**ystem **V**iew **D**escription.

 The [CMSIS-SVD] specification formalizes the description of the system contained within a microcontroller.
-This specification was designed with ARM Cortex-M microcontrollers in mind, however it is still applicable to other architectures.
+This specification was designed with ARM Cortex-M microcontrollers in mind, however, it is still applicable to other architectures.

-SVD files are XML and contain definitions for peripherals which can be consumed by tools such a [svd2rust] to generate Peripheral Access Crates.
+SVD files are XML and contain definitions for peripherals which can be consumed by tools such as [svd2rust] to generate Peripheral Access Crates.

 [CMSIS-SVD]: https://arm-software.github.io/CMSIS_5/SVD/html/index.html
 [svd2rust]: https://github.com/rust-embedded/svd2rust/